trackmania-rl/tmrl/readme/tuto_library.md

 ### Persistent policy weights:

 `model_path` refers to the path where the `RolloutWorker` will locally save its current weights.
-Furthermore, if weights are already present at this path, they will be loaded on `RolloutWorker` instantiation (this acts as a saving mechanism).
+Furthermore, if weights are already present at this path, they will be loaded on the `RolloutWorker` instantiation (this acts as a saving mechanism).

 `model_path_history` refers to the path where the `RolloutWorker` will locally save a history of its weights during training if you set `model_history > 0`.